Estimated reading time: 14 minutes

 Related: Meal Planning 101

-Not every student when attending college or university stays in residence where a full or partial meal plan is part of the housing package.
-That means if you don’t have a meal plan because you can’t afford one as they are costly or have moved off campus you need to buckle down and get organized.
+Not every college or university student stays in residence where a full or partial meal plan is part of the housing package.

 I’m writing this post before the start of the school year to motivate parents and students to cross this chore off the list.